TASMANIAN POLICE GAZETTE name changes

 Source: Tasmania Reports of Crime (Police Gazette) 14 May 1875.

-This photograph was taken by Nevin at the Hobart Gaol on November 20th 1874 when John Jones was incarcerated for burglary.
-In May 1875 it was forwarded to regional police who – as the notice states – correctly identified him from his photograph and issued the further warrants, even while John Jones was still in the gaol serving sentences for his previous crimes.
+The photograph of Elijah ELTON was taken by T. J. Nevin at the Hobart Gaol on November 20th 1874 when John Jones was incarcerated for burglary.
+In May 1875 it was forwarded to regional police who – as the notice states – correctly identified him from his photograph and issued the further warrants, even while Elijah Elton was still in the gaol serving sentences for previous crimes.

-Police record for JAMES JONES, photographed by Nevin on discharge 3 March 1875.
+Police record for James JONES or William Jones alias Brocklehurst, photographed by T. J. Nevin on the prisoner’s discharge 3 March 1875.

-Below: mugshots by Nevin of Fitzpatrick (NLA) and Robinson (QVMAG):
+Below: mugshots by T. J. Nevin of John Fitzpatrick (NLA) and George Robinson (QVMAG):